open-telemetry/opentelemetry.io/content/en/blog/2023/otel-in-focus-06.md

 [Operator](https://github.com/open-telemetry/opentelemetry-operator/releases/tag/v0.80.0)
 in June.
 The latest, release v0.80.0, introduces enhancements such as adding a Skywalking parser and populating credentials for Prometheus CR scrape configs.
-Bug fixes include a fix for the upgrade mechanism and empty global scrape interval, and a new component was added for NGINX auto-instrumentation in the operator.
+Bugfixes include a fix for the upgrade mechanism and empty global scrape interval, and a new component was added for NGINX auto-instrumentation in the operator.

 0.79.0 of the Operator includes enhancements such as Prometheus metric exporter support for Node.js auto-instrumentation and the ability to inject the service version into the environment of the instrumented application.
-There is also a bug fix regarding the OpenTelemetry Collector version not displaying properly in the status field.
+There is also a bugfix regarding the OpenTelemetry Collector version not displaying properly in the status field.

 0.78.0 includes enhancements such as updating various packages, support for scaling on Pod custom metrics, and improved config validation.
-Bug fixes include addressing issues related to prometheus relabel configs and setting the default go auto-instrumentation version correctly.
+Bugfixes include addressing issues related to prometheus relabel configs and setting the default go auto-instrumentation version correctly.
 Components that were updated include the OpenTelemetry Collector, OpenTelemetry Contrib, Java auto-instrumentation,